actualdankcoder/makemybot/builds/1.1/BUILDINFO.md

 ## What's New?

-> A lot of randomized commands!
+> A lot of new randomized commands!
 They include:

              [1] Randomized Message